 Looking ahead with perspective, I still remember and return to my trips with a smile.
 Luckily I always wrote and made pictures so I don’t forget.

-Antoni Gaudí is the famous son of Barcelona and the traces he left behind are encrypted in a design language only he was fluent in.
+Antoni Gaudí is the famous son of Barcelona We start exploring the most famous of his works.
+The traces he left behind are encrypted in a design language only he was fluent in.
 His own colorful way of seeing the world; for example:

 - Modernisme is the Catalan Art Nouveau